peterernicke/ML_Zoomcamp_2023_Capstone1_Project/README.md

 - **cd Scripts**
 - **python3 train.py**

+The training will create some models in h5 format.
+You only need the last one which is automatically the best one.
+You can delete the rest.
+Be careful with the number of training epochs.
+On my machine I could use my NVIDIA graphic adapter.
+Therefor I use "epochs=100".
+In case you are not using GPU you should decrease to 10 or 20 epochs.

 ## Script predict.py

 After the training process, which I mentioned before, you can test the model with the predict.py script.
+Before you can use predict.py to get predictions you need to convert your h5 model that was created in training.
+The predict.py script uses tflite models.
+You can use my utility function in convertModel.py to convert the model to the right format.
 This loads the model "final-model.tflite" and serves it via web service.
 You can train your own model and convert it to tflite format.
 You just need to adapt the model_file variable.
 You can start the Flask application with this commands:

 - **pipenv shell**
 - **cd Scripts**